dirkjanvw/MoGAAAP/README.md

 ### Available modules
 Several modules are available in this pipeline (will be referred to later as `${MODULE}`):
-- `assemble`: This module will only assemble the reads into contigs.
-- `scaffold`: This module will scaffold the contigs using `ntJoin` against a provided reference genome.
+- `assemble`: This module will only assemble the reads into contigs and subsequently scaffold the contigs using `ntJoin` against a provided reference genome.
-- `analyse`: This module will analyse the assembly for provided genes, sequences and contamination.
-- `annotate`: This module will generate a provisional annotation of the assembly using `liftoff` and `helixer`.
+- `annotate`: This module will generate a provisional annotation of the assembly using `liftoff` and `helixer`, and optionally analyse user-defined queries.
 - `qa`: This module will perform quality assessment of the scaffolded assembly and the provisional annotation.
 - `all`: This module will run all the above modules (DEFAULT).